Trace type Orlicz spaces and analysis of Orlicz spaces by Lebesgue exponents: Introduction

 \section{Introduction}

 A fundamental setting for mathematics in numerous fields is the Lebesgue space $L^p$, $1\le p \le \infty$ (with important special cases $p=1, 2$, or $\infty$).
-However, some problems require the examination of non-homogenous functionals which do not neatly slot into any Lebesgue space.
+However, some problems require the examination of non-homogeneous functionals which do not neatly slot into any Lebesgue space.
 One example from statistical physics is the entropy $E$ of a probability density function $f$ given by

 which is not well-defined for all $f\in L^1$.
 To solve this problem, one turns to the spaces introduced by W. Orlicz in \autocite{orli:1932}, which we now call Orlicz spaces.
 These are denoted by $L^\Phi$, where $\Phi$ is a Young function, a certain type of convex function.
 The special case $\Phi(t) = t^p$, $1\le p < \infty$, gives $L^\Phi = L^p$.
-By \autocite{maje:2014}, one can avoid the continuity problem for $E$ above by replacing the classical statistical framework $\scal{L^\infty}{L^1}$ with $\scal{L^\Psi}{L^\Phi}$, where $\Phi(t) = t\log(1+t)$ and $\Psi(t) = \cosh t - 1$.
+By \autocite{maje:2013}, one can avoid the continuity problem for $E$ above by replacing the classical statistical framework $\scal{L^\infty}{L^1}$ with $\scal{L^\Psi}{L^\Phi}$, where $\Phi(t) = t\log(1+t)$ and $\Psi(t) = \cosh t - 1$.

-Since the Orlicz space $L^\Phi$ is completely determined by the Young function $\Phi$, it is clear that the analysis of Young functions and their properties is worthwhile.
+Since the Orlicz space $L^\Phi$ is completely determined by the Young function $\Phi$, it is clear that the analysis of Young functions and their properties is essential.
 This analysis is mainly done via certain indices, which provide an estimate of the growth rate of a Young function $\Phi$.
 We consider quantities such as the limits at the origin and infinity of $\frac{t \Phi'(t)}{\Phi(t)}$ and $\frac{\ln \Phi(t)}{\ln t}$.
 Such indices, and many more, appear in \autocite{mali:1985,mali:1989B}.

 Much of the analysis of this paper revolves around the so-called Lebesgue exponents $p_\Phi$ and $q_\Phi$, which appeared in \autocite{simo:1964}, and have subsequently been analyzed in, e.g., \autocite{boni:2024}.
-We will mainly focus on the case that $p_\Phi < \infty$, which is equivalent to $\Phi$ fulfilling the $\Delta_2$-condition.
-In an effort to condense the statements of theorems and propositions, we refer to Young functions fulfilling the $\Delta_2$-condition as \Yfcn s.
+We will mainly focus on the case that $p_\Phi < \infty$, which is equivalent to $\Phi$ fulfilling the (global) $\Delta_2$-condition (see \cref{rem:delta2}).